 “Business Day” means any day other than a Saturday, Sunday or Federal Reserve Bank Holiday.

-“Buyer” means the Party to a Transaction obligated to purchase Wholesale Electricity.
+“Buyer” means the Party to a Transaction that is obligated to purchase Wholesale Electricity.

 “Contract Price” means the agreed price for the purchase and sale of Wholesale Electricity in a Transaction.

-“Contract Quantity” means that quantity of Wholesale Electricity that Seller agrees to sell to Buyer and Buyer agrees to purchase from Seller in a Transaction as expressed in a MWH per hour delivery rate.
+“Contract Quantity” means that total quantity of Wholesale Electricity that Seller agrees to sell to Buyer and Buyer agrees to purchase from Seller in a Transaction as expressed in MWH.

 “Control Area” has the meaning set forth in the ERCOT Guides.